SurancePlus

 Frequently Asked Questions

-Is DeltaCat Re a cryptocurrency?
+1. Is EpsilonCat Re a cryptocurrency?

 No.

-DeltaCat Re is not a cryptocurrency.
+EpsilonCat Re is not a cryptocurrency.

 The assets backing the security are fully collateralized reinsurance contracts underwritten by Oxbridge Re’s regulated reinsurance subsidiaries.